MrSwitch/hellojs-phonegap-demo/README.md

 See [index.html](index.html) as an example implmentation of HelloJS

 ## Bugs

-If you encounter any bugs please create a ticket at the [Hello.js repo](https://github.com/MrSwitch/hello.js/)
+If you encounter any bugs specifically with HelloJS, please create a ticket at the [Hello.js repo](https://github.com/MrSwitch/hello.js/)